2019 – Arjun Chowdhury

 Arjun questions the accepted view of international order as emanating from the agency of strong states and their capacity for war-making as well as public goods.
 Instead, he proposes an explanation for why most states in the international system are weak and self-undermining.
 The Myth of International Order provides a macro-revision of key domestic and international explanatory theories of state formation and international system development, and it offers an array of empirical implications for small and large states as well as colonial and post-colonial states.

 Our jury noted that the book is written in a lively and eloquent style, full of wit and a feel for the right anecdote to illustrate a general point, and an ease with which cultural and anthropological knowledge is integrated in a general theory of international relations that amply justifies a prize in the political science of international relations.

 The 2018 Hedley Bull Prize in International Relations was awarded to Simon Curtis for his book Global Cities and Global Order (OUP 2016).

-The re-emergence of the city from the long shadow of the state in the late-twentieth century was facilitated by the state itself.
+The re-emergence of the city from the long shadow of the state in the late twentieth century was facilitated by the state itself.
 The unprecedented size and scale of today's global cities and mega cities owe their conditions of possibility to a fundamental shift in the character of political order at the level of the international system.
 This book argues that we must understand the rise of the global city as part of a wider process of the transformation of international political order, and of the character of international society.

-Drawing on different strands of academic literature – notably urban studies, political geography and international relations – this book represents a long overdue contribution on the crucial role of cities in the contemporary global political order, and it provides new avenues for further research on the link between cities and states in contemporary global governance.’
+From our prize Jury: 'Simon’s book investigates the growing importance of global cities in international politics.
+Taking a longue durée approach, it shows how the rise of the global city is part of a wider process of global transformations in the state and the international system.
+Drawing on different strands of academic literature – notably urban studies, political geography and international relations – this book represents a long-overdue contribution on the crucial role of cities in the contemporary global political order, and it provides new avenues for further research on the link between cities and states in contemporary global governance.’